EleazarB7/MVPWAirlines/README.md

 # MVPWAirlines Solidity Project

 This Solidity project implements a basic airline reservation system on the Ethereum blockchain.
 It utilizes smart contracts to manage planes, flights, and ticket reservations.
-The project is written in Solidity version 0.8.7 and utilizes the OpenZeppelin contracts library.
+The project is written in Solidity and utilizes the OpenZeppelin contracts library.

 ## Contracts